 Updated 04/30/21.
-Lately, I’ve noticed lately that so many customers and clients have been asking about medical-grade and professional skincare products: what these terms really mean, whether or not my own line falls into one of these categories, and if this is something their skin needs.
-I know there’s a lot of confusion surrounding this topic, so I thought I’d take some time to clear it up and offer insights based on my thirty years in the industry as well as my behind-the-scenes knowledge (plus, a dermatologist weighs in!).
+Lately, I’ve noticed that so many customers and clients have been asking about medical-grade and professional skincare products: what these terms really mean, whether or not my own line falls into one of these categories, and if this is something their skin needs.
+I know there’s a lot of confusion surrounding this topic, so I thought I’d take some time to clear it up and offer insights from my thirty years in the industry as well as my behind-the-scenes knowledge (plus, a dermatologist weighs in!).

-The first and most important thing to know is that the term “medical-grade” is NOT in any way regulated.
+The first and most important thing to know is that the term “medical-grade” is NOT regulated in any way.
 This means that while it may have certain implications, it doesn’t carry any guarantees.
 To me, medical-grade is a term that is used when a doctor or dermatologist is in some way involved in the formulation of a product.
 Some brands that come to mind are Obagi, NeoStrata, Murad, and Dr. Dennis Gross.

 Because it’s not a regulated term, people often have their own assumptions about “medical-grade” skincare and what it really means.
 I crowd-sourced for some of the most common assumptions about medical-grade skincare—here’s what people thought it meant.

 Assumption #1: “Medical-grade products are stronger and more potent than ‘regular’ skincare products.
 They may be too harsh for my sensitive skin.”

-This is possible, but not always the case.
-A product marketed as medical-grade could be too harsh for your skin, but so could a product NOT marketed as medical-grade.
+This is possible, but it’s not always the case.
+A product that’s marketed as medical-grade could be too harsh for your skin, but so could a product that’s NOT marketed as medical-grade.
 Some people think that medical-grade products contain higher percentages of certain ingredients than other products, but that’s not the case anymore.
 (It’s also worth noting that ingredient percentages aren’t everything.)